AlaaKH123/Pipline-DevSecOps/README.md

       - targets: ['node1Ip:9100']
 ```

-Replace 'our-job-name' with a descriptive name for our job.
+We replace 'our-job-name' with a descriptive name for our job.
 The static_configs section specifies the targets to scrape metrics from, and in this case, it's set to nodeip:9001.

 Don't forget to reload or restart Prometheus to apply these changes to our configuration.